newatoms/guides/determine-the-goal-of-your-landing-page/readme.md

->Goals of this guid: Understanding what a landing page is.
+>Goals of this guide:  To understand what a landing page is.

 # What is a landing page?